Synopsis

 app.go

 With IBC v2, there is a new router that needs to register the routes for a portID to a given IBCModule.
 It supports two kinds of routes: direct routes and prefix-based routes.
 The direct routes match one specific port ID to a module, while the prefix-based routes match any port ID with a specific prefix to a module.
+For example, if a direct route namedsomeModule exists, only messages addressed to exactly that port ID will be passed to the corresponding module.

 However, if instead, someModule is a prefix-based route, port IDs like someModuleRandomPort1, someModuleRandomPort2, etc., will be passed to the module.